 i Licensing processes

-- a licensed AIFM must have a minimum capital of €125,000 if it is an external manager of an AIF.
+A licensed AIFM must have a minimum capital of €125,000 if it is an external manager of an AIF.
 If the AIFM is an internal manager of an AIF, the minimum capital requirement is €300,000.
 In addition, the AIFM must have sufficient equity to cover 25 per cent of its annual running costs.
-Increased equity requirements apply if the assets under management exceed €250 million; in any case, the maximum minimum capital requirement is €10 million.
-The persons tasked with the management of the AIFM must be sufficiently experienced, and must pass an FMA ‘fit and proper’ test if requested to do so;
+Increased equity requirements apply if the assets under management exceed €250 million; in any case, the maximum capital requirement is €10 million.
+The persons tasked with the management of the AIFM must be sufficiently experienced and must pass an FMA 'fit-and-proper' test if requested to do so.

-- the AIFM must appoint at least two individuals as its managers; and
+The AIFM must appoint at least two individuals as its managers.

-• information on the contractual basis pursuant to which it manages its AIFs.
+- information on the contractual basis on which it manages its AIFs.

-A decision of the FMA regarding the licence must be passed within three months after the applicant has provided all required information.
-If the AIFM intends to register an AIF as an European long term investment fund, it has to apply to the FMA for prior approval.
+A decision by the FMA regarding the licence must be passed within three months of the applicant having provided all required information.
+If the AIFM intends to register an AIF as a European long-term investment fund, it has to apply to the FMA for prior approval.

-As mentioned above, registered AIFMs may require a trade licence.
+Registered AIFMs may require a trade licence.
 A trade licence for asset managers requires an application to the competent trade authority.
-In such an application, the AIFM has to prove that he or she employs a person in a management function that has the necessary qualifications to supervise the business operations of an asset manager (typically, a university education or practical experience, or both).
+In making such an application, the AIFM has to prove that he or she employs in a management function a person that has the necessary qualifications to supervise the business operations of an asset manager (typically, a university education or practical experience, or both).

 ii Ongoing obligations

 Licensed AIFMs are subject to the disclosure requirements under the AIFMG, which require, inter alia, the submission of an annual report to the investors and the FMA, as well as the submission of a quarterly overview of all AIFs under management.